chingu-voyages/v21-bears-team-04/server/database/db_setup_instructions.md

 3. Setup the development and test databases

-    a. run the setup.sql file from the database folder
+    a. run the create_databases.sql file from the database folder

-         psql -h localhost -U postgres -f ./setup.sql
+         psql -h localhost -U postgres -f ./create_databases.sql

     b. login into psql